HL7/fhir-us-ndh/input/pagecontent/index.md

 For each use case, we described the general information requirements necessary to support the use case.
 We then specified the general information requirements as discrete data elements using FHIR resources.
 Therefore, this implementation guide covers a broad set of data elements supporting a range of use cases that may reasonably be collected, validated, and exchanged from a central source of validated provider data.

 ### NDH Actors
-NDH implementation guide consists of a set of [base profiles, extensions, terminologies, and query requirements resources](base-artifacts.html), which are based on FHIR R4 Base 4.0.1 and US Core 5.0.1.
-NDH implementation guides supports four functional Actors:
+The NDH implementation guide consists of a set of [base profiles, extensions, terminologies, and query requirements resources](base-artifacts.html), which are based on FHIR R4 Base 4.0.1 and US Core 5.0.1.
+The NDH implementation guides supports four functional Actors:

 1. [Exchange Actor](exchange-ig.html)
 2. [Attestation Actor](attestation-ig.html)